-- If G99 is applicable, then applications will not be reviewed until G99 has been approved by NIE Networks. - Evidence of G98 application must be submitted with the handover pack. - Please run through the detail on the application with your customer to ensure they understand the calculations and are happy that the detail is correct. - If relevant, please check with the customer regarding confirmed running hours - these need to be as accurate as possible. - Please ensure that area descriptions are as accurate as possible to allow Power NI to identify the area easily at site visit. - Please use HH data or bills over the period of 1 year to accurately calculate energy use.
+- Power NI expect optimal sizing of Solar PV systems to ensure generation is sufficiently utilized. - If G99/NI is applicable, then applications will not be reviewed until G99/NI has been approved by NIE Networks. - Evidence of G98 application must be submitted with the handover pack. - Please run through the detail on the application with your customer to ensure they understand the calculations and are happy that the detail is correct. - If relevant, please check with the customer regarding confirmed running hours these need to be as accurate as possible. - Please ensure that area descriptions are as accurate as possible to allow Power NI to identify the area easily at site visit. - Please use HH data or bills over the period of 1 year to accurately calculate energy use.